jyutzler/asciidoc-tutorial/README.md

 # asciidoc-tutorial
-A tutorial for using AsciiDoc, written in AsciiDoc
+A [tutorial](why-asciidoc.adoc) for using AsciiDoc, written in AsciiDoc.